p3proc/p3/README.md

 # p3 - an extensible preprocessing pipeline
-An fMRI Preprocessing Pipeline in nipype based on a 2015 Jonathan Power Pipeline
+An fMRI Preprocessing Pipeline in python based on a 2015 Jonathan Power Pipeline